B.O.B.L. REGULATION

 It’s a clutch start.

-1. Vehicles participating in endurance races will follow the Normal Class 50 regulations.
+2. Vehicles participating in the endurance race will follow the Normal Class 50 regulations.

 7. At some race venues, you will be asked to act as a course marshal.